Are you considering buying Calphalon cookware but can’t decide between Classic and Signature?

 Lately, however, most of its manufacturing has been moved to China, including Classic and Signature stainless steel cookware and Classic non-stick cookware.

-Signature non-stick cookware is made in Calphalon’s Toledo, Ohio, factory.
+Individual pots and pans within the Signature non-stick collection are made in Calphalon’s Toledo, Ohio, factory.
+However, sets are made in China.

 Difference 11: Price